We may earn money or products from the companies mentioned in this post.

 Where does Lilo and Stitch take place?
 Hawaii

 Lilo and Stitch is another Disney movie based on a real town and its surrounding area.
 Lilo and Stitch is set in Hanapepe, Hawaii on the island of Kauai.
 Even in animation the scenery of Hawaii is beautiful.
 With mountains that plunge down into the ocean and sandy beaches shaded with tall palm trees, the setting of this Disney movie will have your kids wanting to island hop in Hawaii.
+Whether you choose Oahu, Kauai, Maui or one of the other Hawaiian islands, this is a trip you and your kids will remember forever.

 Where does Bolt take place?
 United States